-The Upper Manual can have four different sounds assigned to it and the Push Buttons 'Select 1, Select 2, Select 3 and Select 4' in the Upper group are used to select one of these three 'targets'.
-Alternatively you can choose the 'target' by touching one of the nine selectors on the Main Display via the TFT screen.
+The Upper Manual can have three different sounds assigned to it and the Push Buttons 'Select 1, Select 2 and Select 3' in the Upper group are used to select one of these three 'targets'.
+Alternatively you can choose the 'target' by touching one of the six selectors on the Main Display via the TFT screen.

-The Lower Manual can be the 'target' for three different sounds that are selected with the 'Select 1, Select 2 and Select 3' push buttons in the Lower group.
+The Lower Manual can be the 'target' for two different sounds that are selected with the 'Select 1 and Select 2' push buttons in the Lower group.

-The Pedals can have two sounds.
-Push the 'Select 1 or Select 2' push buttons in the Pedal group to select the Pedals as the 'sound target'.
+The Pedals can only accept one sound.
+Push the 'Select' push button in the Pedal group to select the Pedal as the 'sound target'.

-The 'Select 1' sounds assigned to both manuals and pedal are always active (always on), while the sounds assigned with 'Select 2, 'Select 3' and 'Select 4' for the Upper Manual, and 'Select 2' and 'Select 3' for the Lower Manual will only be audible when the push buttons 'Upper 2 On', 'Upper 3 On', 'Upper 4 On', 'Lower 2 On' and 'Lower 3' and / or 'Pedal 2 On' are active.
-If a sound is active, you will see small 'Piano Manuals' in the corresponding fields on the Main Display, indicating the playable manual section of this selector, while these will be missing from the Main Display when the section is inactive.
+The 'Select 1 sounds assigned to both manuals and pedal are always active (always on), while the sounds assigned with 'Select 2 and 'Select 3' for the Upper Manual, and 'Select 2' for the Lower Manual will only be audible when the push buttons 'Upper 2 On', 'Upper 3 On' and / or 'Lower 2 On' are active.
+If a sound is active, you will see small Piano Manuals in the corresponding fields on the Main Display, indicating the playable manual section of this selector, while these will be missing from the Main Display when the section is inactive.